BY

 NEGATIVE

-- $106 million secondary offering may create short-term price pressure
+- Secondary offering created short-term price pressure with 4.5% decline

 Expert